-We expect that we will need to raise additional funding before we can expect to become profitable from any potential future sales of STK-001, the product candidate we select to treat ADOA or our future product candidates.
+We expect that we will need to raise additional funding before we can expect to become profitable from any potential future sales of STK-001, STK-002 or our future product candidates.
 This additional financing may not be available on acceptable terms or at all.
 Failure to obtain this necessary capital when needed may force us to delay, limit or terminate our product development efforts or other operations.

-We will require substantial future capital in order to complete planned and future preclinical and clinical development for STK-001, the product candidate we select to treat ADOA and other future product candidates, if any, and potentially commercialize these product candidates.
-Based upon our current operating plan, we believe that our cash, cash equivalents and restricted cash of \$287.5 million as of December 31, 2020, will enable us to fund our operating expenses and capital expenditure requirements into 2024.
+We will require substantial future capital in order to complete planned and future preclinical and clinical development for STK-001, STK-002 and other future product candidates, if any, and potentially commercialize these product candidates.
+Based upon our current operating plan, we believe that our cash, cash equivalents, marketable securities, and restricted cash of \$220.4 million as of December 31, 2021, together with the proceeds from the \$60 million upfront from Acadia and the proceeds since December 31, 2021 from the Sales Agreement of \$7.5 million, will enable us to fund our operating expenses and capital expenditure requirements into the second half 2024.
 We expect our spending levels to increase in connection with our preclinical studies and clinical trials of our product candidates.
 In addition, if we obtain marketing approval for any of our product candidates, we expect to incur significant expenses related to commercial launch, product sales, medical affairs, marketing, manufacturing and distribution.
 Furthermore, we expect to incur additional costs associated with operating as a public company.
 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
 If we are unable to raise capital when needed or on attractive terms, we would be forced to delay, reduce or eliminate certain of our licensing activities, our research and development programs or other operations.